Holomorphic curves in exploded manifolds: virtual fundamental class: Representing Gromov--Witten invariants using DeRham cohomology

 \begin{defn}[Differential forms generated by functions] A differential form is generated by functions if it is locally equal to a form constructed from $\C\infty1$ functions using the operations of exterior differentiation and wedge products.
 Use the notation $\rof^{*}\subset\ro^{*}$ for the set of refined forms with differential forms generated by functions playing the role of $\Omega^{*}$ in Definition \ref{refined def}.

 Use $\rhf^{*}$ to denote the homology of $(\rof^{*},d)$.

 \end{defn}

-Examples of differential forms generated by functions are the Poincare dual to a point, the Chern class defined using the Chern Weil construction, and any smooth differential form on a smooth manifold.
+Examples of differential forms generated by functions are the Poincar\'e dual to a point, the Chern class defined using the Chern Weil construction, and any smooth differential form on a smooth manifold.

-\begin{remark} Differential forms generated by functions could alternatively be defined as $\C\infty1$ differential forms that vanish on all $\mathbb R$--nil vectors.\footnote{A $\mathbb R$--nil vector is a vector $v$ for which $df(v)=0$ for all differentiable $\mathbb R$--valued functions.} This follows from the proof of Lemma 4.1 in \cite{dre}. \end{remark}
+\begin{remark} Differential forms generated by functions could equivalently be defined as $\C\infty1$ differential forms that vanish on all $\mathbb R$--nil vectors.\footnote{A $\mathbb R$--nil vector is a vector $v$ for which $df(v)=0$ for all differentiable $\mathbb R$--valued functions.} This follows from the proof of Lemma 4.1 in \cite{dre}. \end{remark}